GitHubBlues/TOP_Recipes/README.md

 This project consists on a simple landing page with links to three other pages.
 Each of this pages shows an image of food; the ingredients and preparation are presented below.

-The objective of this project was to gain some experience with HTML
+The objective of this project was to gain some experience with HTML.